Elena' s AI Blog

 Five random fashion items

 As I have described in my previous post on Feature preprocessing, we need to normalise or standardise our numerical dataset.
-This is required for creating Neural Networks, which work the best when we normalise or scale our input features.
+Normalising pixel values is required for training Neural Networks effectively, since they work best when input features are scaled to a small, consistent range.

 # We can normalise the training and testing data